inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/terraform_gcp/readme.md

 <br><br>

 **KEY TERRAFORM COMMANDS**
-- init - get the provider based on selected resources
+- `init` get the provider based on selected resources
-- plan - once you define the resources, shows what you are about to do
+- `plan` once you define the resources, shows what you are about to do
-- apply - do what is in the .tf files
+- `apply` do what is in the .tf files
-- destroy - bring down all that is in the .tf file
+- `destroy` bring down all that is in the .tf file
 <br><br>

 **REQUIREMENTS**